Ravbug/FatFileFinder/README.md

 ## Information
 This cross-platform app sweeps a folder or drive and displays the size of each item in the folder, to assist the user in cleaning their drive.
 This version is a rewrite of my [Windows-only version](https://github.com/Ravbug/FatFileFinder) in C++, using the [wxWidgets](https://www.wxwidgets.org) library for GUI.
-Similar to [WinDirStat](https://windirstat.net/), but lighter and uses a background thread.
+Similar to [WinDirStat](https://windirstat.net/), but lighter, faster, and uses a background thread.

 Visit [here](https://github.com/Ravbug/FatFileFinder) to use the legacy Windows-only version.